Both DisplayPort and HDMI are well-recommended cables, popular for connecting gaming consoles and PCs to TVs as well as monitors.

 Is a DisplayPort better than HDMI?

-At the basic level, both DisplayPort and HDMI fulfill the same goals.
+At the basic level, both DisplayPort and HDMI fulfil the same goals.
 These are the only cables that can transfer both audio and video connections from a source to a display.

 Throughout the years, there have been many versions launched for both the connectors.
 The cables are upgraded to feature a standard quality display and support higher resolution along with improved frame rates.